Our Model: Holistic Care

 We provide care coordination services for families of infants and children who have special health care needs from 1 to 12 years old.

-Community Health Workers refer sever cases to public health facilities for early and proper management
+Community Health Workers refer severe cases to public health facilities for early and proper management

 Men and Boys Matter